Vannevar Bush: Proximity fuze

 To preserve the secret of the proximity fuze, its use was initially permitted only over water, where a dud round could not fall into enemy hands.
 In late 1943, the Army obtained permission to use the weapon over land.
 The proximity fuze proved particularly effective against the V-1 flying bomb over England, and later Antwerp, in 1944.
 A version was also developed for use with howitzers against ground targets.
 Bush met with the Joint Chiefs of Staff in October 1944 to press for its use, arguing that the Germans would be unable to copy and produce it before the war was over.
 Eventually, the Joint Chiefs agreed to allow its employment from December 25.
 In response to the German Ardennes Offensive on December 16, 1944, the immediate use of the proximity fuze was authorized, and it went into action with deadly effect.
 By the end of 1944, proximity fuzes were coming off the production lines at the rate of 40,000 per day.
 "If one looks at the proximity fuze program as a whole," historian James Phinney Baxter III wrote, "the magnitude and complexity of the effort rank it among the three or four most extraordinary scientific achievements of the war."

 The German V-1 flying bomb demonstrated a serious omission in OSRD's portfolio: guided missiles.
 While the OSRD had some success developing unguided rockets, it had nothing comparable to the V-1, the V-2 or the Henschel Hs 293 air-to-ship gliding guided bomb.
 Although the United States trailed the Germans and Japanese in several areas, this represented an entire field that had been left to the enemy.
-Bush did not seek the advice of Dr. Robert H. Goddard.
+Bush did not seek the advice of Robert H. Goddard.
 Goddard would come to be regarded as America's pioneer of rocketry, but many contemporaries regarded him as a crank.
 Before the war, Bush had gone on the record as saying, "I don't understand how a serious scientist or engineer can play around with rockets", but in May 1944, he was forced to travel to London to warn General Dwight Eisenhower of the danger posed by the V-1 and V-2.
 Bush could only recommend that the launch sites be bombed, which was done.